yuosef33/MoviesProject/README.md

 # 🎬 MovieAI - Smart Movie Chat & Recommendation Backend

 This is a Spring Boot backend project that combines AI chat functionality with movie recommendations using external APIs such as Gemini and TMDB.
-It supports authentication (JWT + Google OAuth2), file upload, Redis caching, and role-based access control.
+It supports authentication (JWT + Google OAuth2), file upload, Redis caching, role-based access control and Spring Boot + Redis + DB inside Docker Compose 🐳 .

 ---